Useful Travel Information

 We will be happy to book your internal flights provided you have booked your flight/s to Canada through us, please Call on 0207-616-9999.

 We certainly do.
 To request a quote or to find out more details about bookings of over 20 people give us a call on 0207-616-9184.

-The minimum age for unaccompanied minors travelling on our flights will be increased from 5 years of age to 8 years of age.
+The minimum age for unaccompanied minors IS 8 years of age.
+We also accept minors between 12 and 17 years of age.
 Children under the age of 8 will not be allowed to travel alone on our flights, except if they are accompanied by a person aged 16 or older.